Billy McKinney Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The Mariners pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners give up the fewest home runs in baseball (67 total, 0.9 per game).
+- The Mariners allow the fewest home runs in baseball (70 total, one per game).

-- The righty's last appearance was on Thursday against the Miami Marlins, when he threw 5 2/3 innings, surrendering two earned runs while allowing two hits.
+- The right-hander last pitched on Saturday against the Chicago White Sox, when he tossed 5 2/3 innings, allowing two earned runs while giving up three hits.

+- The 23-year-old has put up an ERA of 7.30, with 14.6 strikeouts per nine innings, in three games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.